OpenSC4-org/OpenSC4/README.md

 ## Roadmap

+- [ ] Load proprietary assets from the game data
 - [ ] Clone the region screen
     - [ ] Load all files in a region folder
     - [ ] Display the city thumbnails